PBFDOT Header

 SW Port St. Lucie Boulevard between SW Squirrel Avenue and SW Alexandria Avenue will have one northbound lane closed from 8 a.m. to 3 p.m., Monday through Friday, through Friday, June 20, for roadway and drainage construction.

-Speed limit lowered to 30 mph for the duration of the construction project.
+The speed limit has been lowered to 30 mph for the duration of the construction project.

 Closure of existing median openings at both SW Yale Street and SW Cairo Avenue.